Peeragogy/Peeragogy.github.io/practice.md

 One of the best ways to jump in, get to know other Wikipedia users, and start working on a focused todo list is to join (or start) **A specific project**.
-Within Wikipedia, these are known as “WikiProjects.”^,^ The Wikimedia Foundation also runs public projects, including the Wikipedia Education Program and the GLAM Wiki (for Galleries, Libraries, Archives, and Museums).^,^ The latter maintains a *list of case studies that describes specific projects undertaken by cultural organizations and Wikimedia*.
+Within Wikipedia, these are known as “WikiProjects.”
+The Wikimedia Foundation also runs public projects, including the Wikipedia Education Program and the GLAM Wiki (for Galleries, Libraries, Archives, and Museums).
+The latter maintains a *list of case studies that describes specific projects undertaken by cultural organizations and Wikimedia*.